-In my desk, I have copies of an exchange of letters between the World Jewish Congress and the US War Department.
+In my desk, I have copies of an exchange of letters between the World Jewish Congress and the U.S. War Department.
 The year was 1944.
 The World Jewish Congress implored the American government to bomb Auschwitz.
 The reply came five days later.
 I want to read it to you.
-Such an operation could be executed only by diverting considerable air support essential to the success of our forces elsewhere... and in any case would be of such doubtful efficacy that it would not warrant the use of our resources… And here’s the most remarkable sentence of all.
-And I quote: Such an effort might provoke even more vindictive action by the Germans.
-Think about that – “even more vindictive action” — than the Holocaust… We deeply appreciate the great alliance between our two countries.
+“Such an operation could be executed only by diverting considerable air support essential to the success of our forces elsewhere... and in any case would be of such doubtful efficacy that it would not warrant the use of our resources…” And here’s the most remarkable sentence of all.
+And I quote: “Such an effort might provoke even more vindictive action by the Germans.”
+Think about that – “even more vindictive action” than the Holocaust… We deeply appreciate the great alliance between our two countries.
 But when it comes to Israel’s survival, we must always remain the masters of our fate.